MicrosoftDocs/windows-powershell-docs/docset/windows/systeminsights/Get-InsightsCapabilityAction.md

 ```

 ## DESCRIPTION
 The **Get-InsightsCapabilityAction** cmdlet gets the actions for the specified capabilities.

+>[!IMPORTANT]
+>Some information relates to prereleased product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 ## EXAMPLES